Local Food EaterAuthor

-(Gerry Furth-Sides) Exceptional Los Angeles Eastside restaurants usually stay a well-kept secret and so it was with La Casita Mexicana in Bell (all of about 3 miles from downtown L.A. ) for the bold, traditional dishes and the Latin hospitality of charismatic chefs Jaime Martin del Campo and Ramiro Arvizu (www.tienditamex.com/first-restaurant-post), that is until they opened Mexicano ( “me-hi-ka-no”)this year, on the west side in the Baldwin Hills Crenshaw district. (www.mexicanola.com)(baldwinhillscrenshawplaza.com).
+(Gerry Furth-Sides) Exceptional Los Angeles Eastside restaurants usually stay a well-kept secret and so it was with La Casita Mexicana in Bell (all of about 3 miles from downtown L.A. ) for the bold, traditional dishes and the Latin hospitality of charismatic chefs Jaime Martin del Campo and Ramiro Arvizu (www.tienditamex.com/first-restaurant-post).
+That was true until they opened Mexicano ( “me-hi-ka-no”)this year, on the west side in the Baldwin Hills Crenshaw district. (www.mexicanola.com)(baldwinhillscrenshawplaza.com).

 Ironically, street construction, torrid unseasonal weather and a packed schedule can make such a trip feel like an out of town adventure.
-It was well worth the drive, starting with hostess, Olga, at the door offering a cool drink upon arrival, then showing us the little breezy, shaded outdoor patio corridor (this is just outside the shopping center doors) and the Sylvia’s professional, cordial service — servers wait tables both inside and out on the patio.
+It was well worth the drive for us, starting with hostess, Olga, offering a cool drink at the door before leading out into the little breezy, shaded outdoor patio corridor (just outside the shopping center doors).
+There we were under the professional, cordial care of server Sylvia, although she handles both inside and outside tables.

 Just-fried corn chips served warm in a stunning silver bowl inscripted with Mexicano, arrived at the table soon after.
 The chips topped with some smashed fijoles with a bit of pickled carrot and jalapeno strips and crumbled cotijo cheese, are accompanied by a ramekin of full-flavored smokey salsa with heat but none of the spikey .